 Almonds are a wonderful source of so many nutrients.
 In barely over 100 calories, we get a healthy dose of biotin, vitamin E, manganese, copper, vitamin B2, phosphorus, and much, much more.
 Almonds also offer some heart-protective benefits as well as cholesterol-lowering benefits.
 They’re also a great tool to keep you away from sugar.

-They are portable, easy to find almost anywhere, and are packed with antioxidants like vitamin E. Almonds are hands down one of the best ways to keep weight off, and a healthy fat metabolism cooking.
+They are portable, easy to find almost anywhere, and are packed with antioxidants like vitamin E. Almonds are hands down one of the best ways to boost metabolism.

 The Bottom Line

-Okay, let me end this with the disclaimer that it does not take one food to make your metabolism rev up.
+Okay, let me end this with the disclaimer that it does not take one food to help boost metabolism.
 And no, it may not be possible to ever get your 18-year-old metabolism back.
 But you can certainly improve on your current situation, and start to turn things around, if you are in a bad place with your weight.
-The best approach for doing that is to consume an overall healthy Paleo diet, and then add in little measures, like those listed in this article.
+The best way to boost metabolism is to consume an overall healthy Paleo diet, and then add in little measures, like those listed in this article.